17 January 2023

 - must be employed within Victoria's transport industry

 - must be able to commit to a 6 month program

 - must be able to attend monthly meetings, training sessions and events

-- must be available to listen and guide.
+- must be available to listen and willing to guide.

 - Mentees and mentors will be asked to complete a short application form to assess their eligibility for the program and to collect details about what they are looking for in a mentoring partner.